mbowen13/AES/README.md

 - **shiftRows()**: transformation in the Cipher that processes the State by cyclically shifting the last three rows of the State by different offsets.

-- **mixColumns()**: transformation operates on the State column-by-column, treating each column as a four-term polynomial as described in Sec.
-4.3.
+- **mixColumns()**: transformation operates on the State column-by-column, treating each column as a four-term polynomial.
 The columns are considered as polynomials over GF(2^8) and multiplied modulo    x^4 + 1 with a fixed polynomial a(x).
 Multiplication tables are used here to prevent extra calculations.

 - **inbSubBytes()**:
 - **invShiftRows()**: